osteele/p5-server/docs/proxy-cache.md

 selected to make the source list of the browser's developer console readable (as illustrated in the screenshot at the top of this document).

+Status codes and response headers are cached.
+Each step of a redirect is cached.

 The cache is stored on disk at `~/.cache/p5-server`.

 ## Limitations